Arbitrator Resource Guide for Virtual Hearings

 - Advise the panel and parties to avoid sharing personal confidential information, unless such sharing is necessary for the proceedings.

 - Create a back-up plan if a participant's power or internet is disconnected.
-For example, if unable to get back into the videoconference, the participant can call or email the FINRA Case Administrator so that the Panel can be advised and a plan to resume the hearing can be made.
+For example, if disconnected, a participant may dial-in to the hearing by telephone so that the parties and panel can discuss whether the hearing can proceed or should be postponed.

-FINRA records evidentiary and expungement virtual hearings in accordance with Rules 12606/13606 of the Codes.
+FINRA records evidentiary and expungement virtual hearings as required by Rules 12606/13606 and 12805/13805 of the Codes.
 Only the audio portion of the virtual hearing is recorded and retained for the case file.
 Accordingly, the audio recording is the official FINRA recording under Rules 12606/13606 of the Codes.
 FINRA retains the audio recording of any evidentiary and expungement virtual hearings in accordance with FINRA's record retention obligations.

-Upon the commencement of the evidentiary or expungement virtual hearing, the Host will:
+Upon the commencement of the evidentiary or expungement virtual hearing, the Host will start the recording.
+There will be a clear announcement that the meeting is being recorded.

 Virtual hearings can be tiring.
-The Panel may want to consider allowing two shorter breaks in the morning and two shorter breaks in the afternoon.
+The Panel may want to consider allowing two short breaks in the morning and two short breaks in the afternoon.

 During the virtual hearing, the Host will:

-- Keep the participant list open and watch for participants who may be disconnected from the videoconference.
+- Watch for participants who may be disconnected from the videoconference.

 - Monitor the waiting room.